animehunter123/copypasta2/README.md

 * Description

-Just a webapp to emulate the copypasta, but in vanilla js.
+Just a todo cards webapp to emulate the copypasta, but in vanilla js.
+(Maybe Reactivize or Meteorize Later?)

 * Todo